 A multiple regression analysis was conducted to determine how well the variables of age, gender, and ethnicity predicted achievement as measured by the course grade in face-to-face college algebra courses.
 The predictors were age, gender, and ethnicity, while the criterion variable was student achievement as measured by the final grade for a college algebra course taken in the fall and spring of 2010-2013.
-The linear combination of gender, age, and ethnicity was significantly related to achievement: F(3, 7787) = 40.79, p < 0.00 (Table 4.2).
+The linear combination of gender, age, and ethnicity was significantly related to achievement: F(3,7787) = 40.79, p < 0.00 (Table 4.2).
 The sample multiple correlation coefficient was .02 indicating that approximately 2% of the variance of the achievement score in the sample can be accounted for by the linear combined set of age, gender, and ethnicity, which is considered a low effect size according to Cohen's (1988) classification.

-Table 4.2ANOVA for Method of Instruction (Face-to-Face and Online) on Achievement Score achievement score were positive, while ethnicity, although not significant, was negative.
-The indices of Age and Gender were significant (p < .05).
+Table 4.2 ANOVA for Method of Instruction (Face-to-Face and Online) on Achievement Score

-Method of Instruction df F р
+Method of Instruction df F p

 Face-to-Face 3, 7787 40.79 .00

 Online 3, 439 .06 .98